 The area is slowly being transformed.
 When we bought, we had no real knowledge of the suburb.
 All that we knew was that the more familiar suburbs nearby were out of our price range.
 So we got out a map and traced our search up the train and tram lines further north; we kept going in our search until we found the affordable but liveable house we live in now.

 In recent years, the street has hosted a community group that holds pot luck dinners at people’s houses.
 More students have moved in as rents closer to the city have risen, adding to the local foot traffic as groups of young people stroll home from parties or take their commute to university.
 More young children now play in the street.
 More people are out walking their dogs.
 The local council sponsors a vibrant local arts scene and the district libraries are very well resourced.
 In short, the neighbourhood has gotten better, with the local streets feeling like public shared space, rather than just thoroughfares for cars to rush through.

 It was not a clear decision to move.

 So, we have decided to stay and do a radical renovation with a sustainability focus.
 This blog is partly about that — redoing our house so that it has better function, better energy efficiency and a more appealing aesthetic.
 Every time I think about it I feel daunted and excited at the same time.
 But is worth doing.

-And in the meantime, I can also write about the other things that interest me and may interest other people: urban walking; New Urbanism; psychogeography; landscape and environment memoir; the poetics of space and place.
+And in the meantime, this blog can also be a place where I write about other related topics that interest me and may interest other people: urban walking; New Urbanism; psychogeography; landscape and environment memoir; practices of inhabiting; the poetics of space and place.